ServiceCounter

 General

 This function block provides functionalities for signaling maintenance intervals and for resetting the counter after maintenance has been performed.
 The three signaling outputs can be temporarily disabled.
-The number of days until the next maintenance (maintenance interval) is freely adjustable.
-The number of days since the last maintenance is calculated and displayed. \
+The number of days until the next maintenance (maintenance interval) can be freely set.
+The number of days since the last maintenance is calculated and displayed.

 Outputs xAlarm1, xAlarm2 and xAlarm3